carbon-design-system/carbon/docs/developer-handbook.md

 variant repo, upon every Sass code change.

-To avoid such overhead, you can point NPM dependency of `@carbon/styles` right to the source code, though there is a caveat that our future change to directory structure, etc. may make such steps no longer work.
+To avoid such overhead, you can point NPM dependency of `@carbon/styles` right to the source code, though there is a caveat that our future change to the directory structure, etc. may make such steps no longer work.
 Here are the steps:

 ```sh